 Alachua County Drug Court | Eighth Judicial Circuit — Visit this section of the State Attorney’s Office website to learn more about the Alachua County Drug Court.
 You can find information about eligibility, program requirements, and sanctions.
 The website also has information about drug court screening.

-Eighth Judicial Circuit State Attorney's Office
+Eighth Judicial Circuit State Attorney’s Office120 W. University Ave.

 Gainesville, FL 32601